The 7 Best Scenic Drives in Dubai & the UAE

 About 130 kilometres from central Dubai, the road to Hatta takes you out of the flat coastal plain and up into the Hajar Mountains.
 You pass through rocky wadis, small sand-coloured villages, and alongside the bright turquoise water of the Hatta Dam.

-The last section into Hatta has a nice series of bends through quiet mountain valleys.
+The last section into Hatta has a nice series of gentle bends through quiet mountain valleys — excellent scenery for photos.
 Hatta itself has kayaking on the dam, mountain bike trails, and the Wadi Hub adventure park.
-Give it a full day and stop at the Heritage Village while you are there.
-The road surface is good throughout.
+Give it a full day and stop at the Heritage Village while you're there.
+The road surface is good throughout and the pace is naturally unhurried — this is a scenic day-trip drive, not a motorway sprint.

 Jebel Hafeet, Al Ain

 Twelve kilometres of tarmac climbing 1,240 metres through 60 corners.
-The road was built to European mountain pass standards: wide lanes, proper camber, and smooth transitions between bends.
-It regularly shows up on lists of the world's best driving roads, and it earns the spot.
+The road was built to European mountain-pass standards: wide lanes, proper camber, and smooth transitions between bends.
+It's one of the most scenic mountain drives in the region, and the summit viewpoint over Al Ain is one of the best in the UAE.

-At the top you get a full panoramic view over the desert and Al Ain below.
-You will usually see a few Ferraris and Porsches making the same drive.
+At the top you get a full panoramic view over the desert and Al Ain below — a spectacular photo stop.
+There's a hotel and café at the summit.
 About 90 minutes from Dubai.
 Go late in the afternoon so you can drive up for sunset and come back down as the lights come on in the city.
+Respect the posted speed limits on the climb — the corners deserve to be taken at an unhurried pace for the scenery, not speed.

 Kalba Coastal Road (E99)

 Roughly 40 kilometres along the Gulf of Oman coastline between Fujairah and Kalba.
 Rocky cliffs on one side dropping into turquoise water, the Hajar Mountains on the other.
-It is the closest thing the UAE has to a European coastal road.
+It's the closest thing the UAE has to a European coastal road.

 The bends are wide and sweeping with good visibility.
-There are fishing villages along the way and a few empty beaches where you can pull over.
-Parts of it narrow to two lanes so overtaking is limited, but the pace matches the scenery.
+There are fishing villages along the way and a few empty beaches where you can pull over for a swim or photos.
+Parts of it narrow to two lanes so the pace is naturally relaxed — which matches the scenery perfectly.
 Worth combining with a visit to the Kalba mangrove reserve or snorkelling at Shark Island.
 About two hours from Dubai.

 Dubai to Liwa Oasis via the E45